SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1018-503-52-crl-c-8-y-help-5440-graft-release-y-2024-5487.md

 ticket: MTM-57827
 version: 1018.503.52
 ---
-The information regarding certificate management along with a link to the documentation is available on the certificate settings page.
+Information about certificate management along with a link to the documentation has been added on the **Settings** tab of the **Trusted certificates** page.